es2z/torchcrepe_plus/README.md

 fmin = 50
 fmax = 550

-# Select a model capacity--one of "tiny" or "full"
+# Select a model capacity--one of "tiny", "small", "medium", "large", or "full"
 model = 'tiny'

 # Choose a device to use for inference